 After loft insulation, CWI is the next best thing in terms of cost effectiveness; so you’re probably thinking why would I consider removing cavity wall insulation?
 It can help to lower your energy bills.
 It keeps the heat in and stops the cold getting in making your home more energy efficient.

 In the 80’s building regulations stated that when constructing new buildings that the cavities should be installed with insulation.
 The government wanted to make homes more energy efficient as well as reducing energy bills this is why the building regulations came in, so a lot of these slightly older properties did not have insulation installed initially.

 The only way that this insulation could be installed after they had been fully constructed was by an injection process into the cavity, using cheap materials along with a relatively simple installation.
 At this time, it showed great results in terms of energy efficiency, so the Government really pushed for homes to have this installed.
 The government incentive and relatively simple installation process lead to thousands of small installation companies trying to get there hands on a piece of the pie.
 However this meant that any property with a cavity wall was targeted, some of these companies had no regard as to whether the property was actually suitable for this type of insulation or not.

-- As mentioned before walls that are exposed to wind driven rain that have been fitted with cavity wall insulation, have been done so inappropriately – this is commonly seen in coastal regions.
+- As mentioned before walls that are exposed to wind driven rain that have been fitted with CWI, have been done so inappropriately – this is commonly seen in coastal regions.
 In these properties the cavity is there to stop water travelling into the home, as bricks are slightly porous they absorb water.
-When the cavity is filled with cavity wall insulation it acts as a bridge transferring the rainwater from the external brickwork to the internal, this can very quickly lead to damp problems inside your home.
+When the cavity is filled with CWI it acts as a bridge transferring the rainwater from the external brickwork to the internal, this can very quickly lead to damp issues inside your home.